-Start on the goalline, accelerate out and try to build as much speed as possible through the first cone.
+Start on the goalline, accelerate out, and try to build as much speed as possible through the first cone.

-The second twenty yards maintain the speed you built up during the first twenty.
+For the second twenty yards maintain the speed you built up during the first twenty.

 Once you sprint past the second cone you’ll still maintain your speed through the next twenty yards, but focus solely on running with good form.
 Force being applied to the ground will be less and it may feel like you’re almost floating through this section.

 You’re only priority is to be relaxed with perfect mechanics.

 The fourth twenty yards try to accelerate again by regaining a slight forward body lean and applying more force to the ground with each step.

 Finally, once you sprint through the last cone slowly decelerate and come to a stop.
 This drill is especially taxing so make sure to give yourself adequate rest time in between reps.
 I would recommend a minimum of three minutes between reps for full recovery.

 Let’s now look at what a typical speed training session would look like.